ozaretskyi/ci-cd/README.md

 2. Depoy Zabbix server

-3. Make Jenkins jobs:
+3. Make Jenkins jobs:/n
 	a.
-Create AWS instance and provision tomcat, zabbix agent;
+Create AWS instance and provision tomcat, zabbix agent;/n
 	b.
-Make mvn build and push to artifactory;
+Make mvn build and push to artifactory;/n
 	c.
-Deploy project from artifactory to AWS instance;
+Deploy project from artifactory to AWS instance;/n

-Goals:
+Goals:/n
-1. Jenkins server with artifactory and jobs;
+1. Jenkins server with artifactory and jobs;/n
-2. Zabbix server with monitoring group and AWS server in it;
+2. Zabbix server with monitoring group and AWS server in it;/n
-3. Site with "Hello world!".
+3. Site with "Hello world!"./n